 “Hmmmm Bud, you’ll have to try a better one than that.
 I’ve already tasted them peppers.”
 Whoever wrote the story of the Dallas sitcom must have studied the local folks well.
 The personality of J.R., leading character, was here in the room with us.

 Behind me I could hear the motor of the refrigerated semi’ running while it kept the vegetables cool after they came up the conveyor belt.
-They had already been sorted and put in boxes.
-One of the leading chain store’s sign was lettered on the side of the truck.
+The workers since early morning already sorted and had the produce in attractive labeled boxes.
+One of the leading chain store’s sign was lettered on the side of the truck and the boxes as well with clean looking advertisement.

 “What’s Mom doing?”
 Patsy asked.